 Exposure to UV Radiation: Prolonged exposure to sunlight can cause PVC coatings to degrade over time.
 UV-resistant coatings can mitigate this effect.

-Temperature Extremes: Extreme heat or cold can affect the flexibility and integrity of PVC coatings fabric.
+PVC coatings fabric.
 Some coatings are designed to withstand a wide range of temperatures.

 Chemical Exposure: Contact with harsh chemicals or pollutants can accelerate the degradation of PVC coatings.
 Chemical-resistant coatings are available for applications where exposure to such substances is likely.